Academic Catalog

 This course provides students with an opportunity to investigate particular environmental issues from diverse perspectives within the discipline.
 Students may enroll in this course more than once.
 Courses may fulfill different ENVS requirements depending on content; please consult course pre-registration materials for the particular semester when offered.

-ENVS 291 - Nature and the Literary Imagination (4 Credit Hours)
+ENVS 291 - Environmental Literature (4 Credit Hours)

-A study of humanity's relationship with and shifting conceptions of the nonhuman world.
-Reading selections vary, but generally include past and contemporary writers who reflect different ethnic and regional outlooks and who work in various modes, including literature, memoir, natural history and science.
-Course fulfills the ENVS Humanities/Arts requirement.
+This course examines humanity's relationship with and shifting conceptions of the nonhuman world through a range of literary and cultural texts.
+While reading selections will vary, they will generally include writers who reflect different ethnic, regional, and/or national outlooks and who work in various modes, including fiction, poetry, memoir, natural history, and science writing.

 Crosslisting: ENGL 291.